Welcome to the new KidsHealth website! See what is new.

 If your child has hand, foot and mouth disease, keep them at home if they are unwell or have blisters.

 A diagnosis of mitochondrial disease can, understandably, be devastating.
-There will be many questions and emotions.
-This page aims to provide information and support for New Zealanders affected by 'mito', along with their whānau (family) and friends.
+It's normal to have many questions and emotions.
+This page gives information and support for people in New Zealand affected by 'mito', and their whānau (family) and friends.

 • Anaesthesia & Children